cloudfoundry-community/pe-rds-broker/README.md

 ### BOSH

-This broker can be deployed using the [AWS RDS Service Broker BOSH Release](https://github.com/cf-platform-eng/rds-broker-boshrelease).
+This broker can be deployed using the [AWS Service Broker BOSH Release](https://github.com/cf-platform-eng/aws-broker-boshrelease).

 ## Configuration